 Location: Regency Ballroom

 Date/Time: Friday, Apr.
 20, 9:30 a.m.

-It is the basis of the CASA and well known that the ILS guidance signal can be distorted by another aircraft starting from the same RWY in a mixed mode or autoland scenario.
-The authors have reported and discussed a case on the IFIS 2010 which almost has led to a fatal very serious accident.
-Recently, some states are examining past incidents as potential CASA events.
-Recently occurring further scenarios include:
+It is well known that the ILS guidance signal can be distorted by another aircraft starting from the same RWY.
+The authors have reported a case in IFIS 2012 which led almost to a fatal accident.
+Some states are now examining past incidents as potential CASA events.
+Recent operational scenarios include:

-• closely-spaced parallel RWYs typically in a distance between 200m and 300m where one RWY is used for landing and the other is used for starting
+* closely-spaced parallel RWYs (e.g., 200m and 300m) where one RWY is used for landing and the other is used for starting (mixed-mode operations)

-• parallel RWYs in a larger distance of >500m
+* parallel RWYs and taxiways at a larger separation of >500m

 where the starting A/C has taken off but is still in the strong radiation field of the ILS Localizer.
-In this case, the desired/undesired signal ratio is changing negatively, because the LOC-field is stronger and stronger due to the horizontal polarization for the starting A/C while the field for the landing A/C becomes weaker and weaker.
-Another further scenario/case has been evaluated where the approaching/landing aircraft is still high in the air, but where the ILS-signal for the landing A/C has been distorted by a starting A/C and the landing A/C did not successfully capture the ILS-LOC and deviated from the extended centerline in a critical way.
+In this case, the desired/undesired signal ratio is changing negatively, because the LOC field is increasing for the starting A/C while the field for the landing A/C decreases.
+Another example has the approaching aircraft still high in the air, but its ILS signal has been distorted by a starting A/C, and the approaching A/C did not successfully capture the ILS LOC and deviated from the extended centerline.

 Modeling and systematic simulation results for these 3 scenarios for Localizers will be presented and the physical background will be explained.
 The implications will be outlined, and recommendations offered.
 These mainly comprise information, awareness, and training for the pilots and controllers and also for the instrument procedures design task.